ValueRollerCoaster/ValueRollerCoaster/docs/FOR HR DEPARTMENT/FOR_HR_TEAMS.md

 **Every interaction shapes how coworkers live company values**—whether you're facilitating internal integration, helping employees understand values, or building organizational alignment.
 Value Rollercoaster helps you enable coworkers to **live company values** in their daily work, making values tangible, actionable tools they use—not just abstract concepts on a wall.

+### The Reality: Employees Are Already a Cost

+In large organizations, **every employee represents a significant cost**—salaries, benefits, training, infrastructure, and overhead.
+This cost exists whether employees are fully contributing to customer value or not.

+**The opportunity**: Since employees are already costing the company, let's help both the organization and the employee make the best of it.
+Value Rollercoaster helps you:

+- **Maximize existing employee value** by making their contribution to customer value visible and actionable
+- **Help employees see their impact** so they understand how their work drives company success
+- **Transform costs into investments** by connecting every role to customer value and sales outcomes
+- **Demonstrate HR's strategic value** by showing how you're maximizing ROI on the organization's biggest expense: people

+This isn't about adding more costs—it's about **getting more value from costs that already exist**.

 ## 💡 The Core Idea

 ### Your Values, Your Way